MarceloFossRJ/MarceloFossRJ.github.io/_drafts/2017-07-26-git-reference.md

 * Tracked
 * Untracked

-To check the status of your files
+#### Ignoring files
+Set up a .gitignore file, with glob patterns (simplified regular expressions)

+#### Tracking newly created files, or Staging modified files:
+To add a file to staging or index:
 {% highlight ruby %}
-$git status
-{% endhighlight %}

-#### Tracking newly created files, or Staging modified files

-Stage files (the version of the files as it is at that time you run the command) to the index:
-{% highlight ruby %}
 $git add <filepattern>
+$git add .
+$git add <filename>
 {% endhighlight %}
-#### Ignoring files

-Set up a .gitignore file, with glob patterns (simplified regular expressions)

 #### Viewing your staged and unstaged changes

-See what you have changed but not yet staged:
+####To check the status of your files
 {% highlight ruby %}
+$git status
+{% endhighlight %}

+To see what you have changed but not yet staged:
+{% highlight ruby %}
 $git diff
 {% endhighlight %}
 doesn't show all the changes made since your last commit – only changes that are still unstaged.

-See what you have staged that will go into your next commit
+To see what you have staged that will go into your next commit
 {% highlight ruby %}
 $git diff --cached                     # --staged is a synonym
 {% endhighlight %}